 Common hospitality cyberattack Types

 An overwhelming 74% of all hospitality cyberattacks involve PoS intrusions.
-PoS systems are a weak security point for many networks as they are in constant use and often are not patched or updated – they also provide direct access to lucrative payment card and other personal data, such as passport information, driver's license details, address details, emails, date of birth, and more.
-Cyber criminals have established their marketplaces on the dark web to easily trade this lucrative information for money.
+PoS systems are a weak security point for many networks as they are in constant use and often are not patched or updated – they also provide direct access to lucrative payment cards and other personal data, such as passport information, driver's license details, address details, emails, date of birth, and more.
+Cybercriminals have established their marketplaces on the dark web to easily trade this lucrative information for money.
 In addition, PoS systems in hotel restaurants and other on-premise facilities also serve as gateways to a chain’s regional, national or global data systems.

 DoS attacks that swamp the business’s networks account for approximately 20% of hospitality cyber incidents.
 While they don’t carry the same risks as data breaches, they can impact revenue by bringing down critical systems such as online booking portals and billing systems.
 In addition, DDoS attacks are often a diversion to hide other attacks, mainly data exfiltration.

 As if hospitality didn’t have enough to contend with, ransomware has emerged as a viable threat to the industry.
 In January 2017, attackers locked the computer system of a four-star Austrian hotel, demanding $1,800 in bitcoins to restore functionality.

 The Hacker’s Icing on the Cake – Stolen Data